 What then can be done to facilitate more rapid intergenerational mobility?
 Our understanding of effective solutions remains incomplete.
 However, it's worth noting that the Chetty study also shows that low mobility correlates with certain economic and social factors that vary across commuting zones.
-Commuting zones with a high percentage of American Indian, Alaska Native and Native Hawaiian individuals do not rank low on all of these factors.
+Commuting zones with a high percentage of American Indian, Alaska Native, and Native Hawaiian individuals do not rank low on all of these factors.
 But they do on some of the most closely correlated factors, including school quality, as measured by either test scores or dropout rates.

-Figure 2 shows the relationship between test scores, on the horizontal axis, and absolute mobility, on the vertical axis.
+This next chart shows the relationship between test scores, on the horizontal axis, and absolute mobility, on the vertical axis.
 The test score measure is expressed as the deviation, in percentile units, of the commuting zone's actual average test score from the test score predicted for that commuting zone in a regression of test scores on parental income.
 Thus, half of the mass of all the dots is to the right of zero and half is to the left.
-The red dots show commuting zones where American Indian, Alaska Native and Native Hawaiians make up 5 percent or more of the population.
+The red dots show commuting zones where American Indian, Alaska Native, and Native Hawaiians make up 5 percent or more of the population.
 Although there are important exceptions to learn from, the mass of the red dots is shifted to the left, with low test scores (adjusted for parental income).
-Indeed, the far left-hand tail of the test score distribution consists primarily of commuting zones with a high percentage of American Indian, Alaska Native and Native Hawaiian individuals and low mobility.
+Indeed, the far left-hand tail of the test score distribution consists primarily of commuting zones with a high percentage of American Indian, Alaska Native, and Native Hawaiian individuals and low mobility.
 Again, this is only a correlation, not necessarily a causal relationship.
-But it suggests that we consider education as a factor in the low mobility FIGURE 2
+But it suggests that we consider education as a factor in the low mobility seen in Indian Country and as an area where additional community development assistance and learning from best practices may be valuable.